wavebeem/wavebeem.com/src/blog/2020-11-29-adventures-in-degoogling.md

 ---
 title: "Adventures in de-Googling"
-description: "Trying to remove Google from my life"
+description: "My successes and failures in trying to de-emphasize Google's presence in my life."
 ---

 ## Why